 “My name is Dr. Prachi Gupta, from MHT-1 Baunsuni, District Boudh...
 The best part is that it requires no needle pricks, so the children are no longer afraid of testing.” - Dr. Prachi Gupta, Odisha RBSK Team.

-“There is no pain during the testing our students are very much happy... we are saving time, money, and even blood.”
-Dr. Mandakini Dash, Ganjam District
+“During the testing, our students are very happy...
+We are saving time, money, and even blood.” – Dr. Mandakini Dash, Ganjam District

 “I am using EzeRx's EzeCheck since 2 years, test results are very good.
 Even we have compared it with the blood test for the same person, results are very similar.”
 Dr. Sushree Sagarika Rout, CHO, Nayahata Swasthya Arogya Kendra